 Almost all vegetables contain some of the essential vitamins and minerals for our body.
-Also, anti-oxidants can highly help in neutralizing oxygen radicals from building throughout the body.
-When vitamins and antioxidants work in harmony, they keep the ear healthy and make sure nothing blocks the ear’s way.
+Also, antioxidants can help neutralize free radicals from building up throughout the body.
+When vitamins and antioxidants work in harmony, they optimize our ear health.

-Vitamin B promotes blood circulation to keep the body healthy in general.
-As your ears can face severe problems if there is a lack of blood circulation, you should add rich in B vitamins to your diet.
-You can also take it as a supplement.
+Vitamin B promotes blood circulation to keep the body healthy.
+Your ears can experience severe problems if there is a lack of blood circulation, so be sure to add a variety of foods rich in B vitamins to your diet or take it in supplement form.

-We cannot stress the importance of the right balance of vitamins and minerals enough for healthy hearing health.
-Magnesium, zinc, folic acid, and vitamin B have properties essential for keeping your hearing healthy.
-You can find them in supplement form or include foods in your diet rich with them.
-If you are considering taking supplements, make sure to discuss them with your doctor first.
+We cannot stress enough the importance of the right balance of vitamins and minerals for hearing health.
+Magnesium, zinc, folic acid and other B vitamins have properties essential for healthy hearing.
+Be sure to include foods in your diet that are rich in these or take them in supplement form.
+If you are considering supplements, make sure to discuss them with a health practitioner first.

-Ear wax is a natural defense mechanism for keeping harmful substances away from delicate areas.
-While it is vital to have them in your ear canal, way too much buildup can cause an impact on your hearing.
-It can muffle the sound and make you feel like you have hearing loss.
+Ear wax is a natural defence mechanism to keep harmful substances away from delicate areas.
+While it is vital to have wax in your ear canal, too much buildup can impact your hearing.

 Exercising can be an efficient way to make your hearing better.
 With the help of some simple yoga poses, it is possible to improve hearing loss and other hearing problems like tinnitus.
 As yoga improves your blood circulation, it helps in promoting nerve function and relaxes the muscle tissue.
-Therefore, your inner ear can stay healthy for a very long time.
+Therefore, your inner ear can stay healthy for years to come.

-While it may not work the same for everyone, it is worth giving it a chance.
-Also, make sure to discuss with your trainer before trying a new exercise routine.
-We have chosen to talk about six yoga poses that can be beneficial for your hearing health.
+Be sure to discuss with a trainer or health care provider before you try a new exercise routine.
+Here are six yoga poses that can be beneficial for your hearing health.

 - Start on your hands and knees.